 The web app for Equally Yours works exactly like the physical board game version.
 The facilitator starts a session on the app and invites participants to join.
 Team leaders take turns rolling the dice by pressing a button on-screen.
 The app automatically moves the token and pops up a question from the corresponding colour-coded stack.
 The discussion and point-scoring activity takes place outside of the game environment and in the video conferencing app.

-Equally Yours is used by many organisations, including some notable Fortune 500 companies, all over the world, which is why multiple language options are available.
+The corporate training platform is used by many organisations for employee development and social learning, including some notable Fortune 500 companies, all over the world, which is why multiple language options are available.

 The facilitator is the person who manages the entire training session.
 The app provides facilitators with their own control panel where they are given the option to either create a new session or view details for previous sessions that they moderated.
 When creating a new session, facilitators can choose to customise certain specifics – such as question sequence and participant details – before starting the game.

 When a session is started, the app generates a unique link for it via which the facilitator invites the participants.
 Much like Zoom, the Equally Yours web app also has a waiting room feature.
 The game starts as soon as the facilitator changes the session status to allow participants in.

 Throughout the session, the facilitator stays in control.
 The Equally Yours game board is available as a view-only screen to all participants.
 However, team leaders are allowed to roll the dice.
 Throughout the game, the facilitator can roll the dice on behalf of the team leaders.
 After each dice roll, the tokens move across the board automatically.
 The facilitator then draws a card depending on where the token lands.
 The question card is displayed, leading to a discussion, after which the facilitator awards points to each team.

 To make the game view more appealing, interactive, and fun, we have added short GIFs to animate the